YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda09/3_Secrets/README.md

     - name: dockerhubcredentials
 ```

-That way, the first time this application will be launched, Kuberntes will provide the right credentials to pull the container image.
+That way, the first time this application will be launched, Kubernetes will provide the right credentials to pull the container image.